krevanth/ZAP/README.md

 #### 1.4.7.
 TLB Flush

 ZAP implements global TLB flushing.
 If software tries to invalidate selective TLB entries, the entire TLB will be invalidated.
-This behavior is acceptable as per the arch specification.
+This behavior is acceptable as per the architecture specification.

 #### 1.4.8.
 Cache Clean and Flush